Rethinking Explainable Disease Prediction: Synergizing Accuracy and Reliability via Reflective Cognitive Architecture: Evaluation

-In contrast, other paradigms falter because they lack this deep engagement. \begin{itemize}[left=0.2cm,itemsep=-1.5pt] \item \textbf{Traditional ML models} like Catboost achieve competitive accuracy, but explanations generated by `Qwen3-235B` based on their prediction results perform poorly overall. \item \textbf{LLM-based agents (LLM+Tools, LLM+Code)} are hindered by their layer of abstraction.
+\begin{itemize}[left=0.2cm,itemsep=-1.5pt] \item \textbf{Traditional ML models} like Catboost achieve competitive accuracy, but explanations generated by `Qwen3-235B` based on their prediction results perform poorly overall. \item \textbf{LLM-based agents (LLM+Tools, LLM+Code)} are hindered by their layer of abstraction.
 By interacting with data through APIs or code outputs, they become proficient tool-users but never develop a granular, instance-level "feel" for the data.
 Their understanding remains second-hand, limiting the depth and reliability of their explanations. \item \textbf{Standalone LLMs}, even powerful reasoning models like `o4-mini', demonstrate the pitfalls of "statistically de-grounded" reasoning.
 While they may achieve a respectable MCC, their tendency to generate plausible but unsubstantiated narratives leads to lower accuracy and poorer explanation scores, highlighting a superficial grasp of the specific dataset. \end{itemize} Ultimately, the results show that by prioritizing the development of a deep data understanding, \Ours~ organically achieves state-of-the-art results in both prediction and explanation, demonstrating their synergistic relationship.
-Full results for all baselines across three datasets please refer to Appendix~\ref{sec:mainexp_supply}.
+Full results for all baselines across three datasets please refer to ~\ref{sec:mainexp_supply}.